 To clean the exterior surface, the process to follow includes:

-- Sweeping and washing the surface using a broom and a mild detergent
+- Washing the surface using a broom and a mild detergent

 - Pressure washing it using a pressure washer or even your garden hose